dylPeters15/slogo_team06/API_CHANGES.md

 3. The `EditorMenuBarManager` contains a field called delegate that is of type EditorMenuBarDelegate.
 Within the `EditorMenuBarDelegate` interface, there is a method called didChangeLanguage(ResourceBundle newLanguage).
 The `EditorMenuBarManager` calls delegate.didChangeLanguage(ResourceBundle newLanguage).
 4. The `EditorPaneManager` implements the `EditorMenuBarDelegate` interface, and is set as the EditorMenuBarManager's delegate.
 Therefore, when the menu bar calls the delegate method, the pane manager executes the code necessary to change language.

 This design worked at the beginning, but as the code got more complex, the number of delegates increased, and the code became harder to read.
 Furthermore, we noticed that this design limits each class to having just a single delegate that it can notify when something changes.
 This limitation is arbitrary and unnecessary.
-To fix this limitation, we deprecated all of the delegate interfaces (in our repository we have deleted all of these files for the sake of making the repository organized and easy for the graders to inspect, but if this were a production API, we would simply mark those interfaces as depreicated) and created the next major change:
+To fix this limitation, we deprecated all of the delegate interfaces (in our repository we have deleted all of these files for the sake of making the repository organized and easy for the graders to inspect, but if this were a production API, we would simply mark those interfaces as depreicated), and we created the `SlogoBaseUIManager` abstract class, which uses properties that other classes can view in order to listen for changes.

-- Created abstract class `SlogoBaseUIManager`.
-This class was created to unify the front end classes and improve code consistency.
-It is designed to implement the behavior that is common to all of the classes in the front end of the Slogo API.
-Specifically, it implements 3 important behaviors:

-1. behavior 1
-2. behavior 2
-3. behavior 3

 ###Minor Changes:

 ##Backend External API Changes

 ###Major Changes:

 ###Minor Changes: